Lola, Cash and Andrea explain the importance of GRIT in Mrs. Schneeberger's class.

 We learned that even famous people use grit.
 We add them to our Grit board.
 For example, Albert Einstein was one of the smartest people in the world, even though he was not able to speak until he was four years old.
 Another example is Mason Crosby, the kicker for the Green Bay Packers.
 He had a streak of missing field goals, but he didn't give up and had grit!
 Then he started making the field goals again.
 People told Walt Disney that he lacked creativity and did not have original ideas.
 Then, he created Disney and many Disney movies that are creative.
 Dr. Suess's first book was rejected by 27 publishers, but he kept trying until somebody liked it.
 If I want to be a writer when I am older, I will think of Dr. Suess and his grit.

 We think about grit throughout the day.
 Sometimes our teacher makes mistakes and then she fixes her mistakes by using grit.
 When I (Lola) am in math, sometimes it can get hard and I want to give up, but then my classmate will say, "Use Grit."
 Or, when we are trying to make a picture for the year book cover, we might mess up, but then we use grit.
-When you are writing, you don't just write one paper you keep going and think of more ideas and use grit.
+When we are writing, we don't just write one paper, we keep going and think of more ideas and use grit.
 I (Cash) can't jump rope in gym class, but I keep trying and I will get it.
-If somebody is being rude to you, you just ignore them and use grit.
+If somebody is being rude to us, we just ignore them and use grit.
 At gymnastics, I (Andrea) have to do hard things and it gets really hard and I keep going and use grit.

 If you don't have a grit board, you can come back to this article to remind you.
 Or, you can make your own grit board.
 You might find examples of people with grit in the world.
 For example, athletes, publishers, doctors, dancers, hospital workers, teachers and pretty much anyone can have grit.
 Keep listening and you will find examples of grit all around you!
 I hope you now know what grit is and use it in your life.